burikhin/surl/README.md

 After this the docker container with database will be running in the background.
 Make sure to check that your db password and username are matching in .env and docker-compose.yml

 If you'll need to restart and recreate the docker db container you can use this command.

 ```
 docker-compose up --force-recreate --build
 ```

 After the database container is ready we can run database migrations.

 ```
 php artisan migrate
 ```

 Before running the server we need to generate app keys

 ```
 php artisan key:generate
 php artisan config:cache
 ```

 There are multiple ways of starting server locally and I suggest running it with this command.
-It is picking up the php.ini config provided in the repository that increses the limits for file uploads.
-It is usefull for testing with large amount of data in the files.
+It is picking up the php.ini config provided in the repository that increases the limits for file uploads.
+It is useful for testing with large amount of data in the files.
 (Othervise depending on your local php configuration some files might not upload)

 ```
 php -c php.ini -S localhost:8000 -t public
 ```

 If you are not testing with large amount of data you can run laravel server with

 ```
 //With composer
 composer run dev
 //Or with artisan
 php artisan serve
 ```

 After the server is up and running we should also start the queue worker.
 It is going to be processing uploaded files in the background.

 ```
 php artisan queue:work
 ```

-I have created a few tests which are mostly testing that validation rules and exeptions are handeled properly in the controllers and it's a good time to try running it.
+I have created a few tests which are mostly testing that validation rules and exceptions are handeled properly in the controllers and it's a good time to try running it.

 ```
 php artisan test
 ```

-Now when everything is up and running you can import the postman collection provided in the repository into your api client and go do some tests!
+Now when everything is up and running you can import the Postman collection provided in the repository into your api client and go do some tests!

 ```
 surl.postman_collection.json
 ```